 As in export trade, merchants also need an EORI number issued by customs for automated and digital customs clearance and an electronic customs declaration with the customs authority of the importing country.
-In some cases, an import and export declaration will also be required in the UK.
+In some cases, GB will also require an import and export declaration.

-Note: The so-called Authorised Economic Operator (AEO) is still recognised by the EU and the UK.
+Note: The so-called Authorised Economic Operator (AEO) is still recognised by the EU and Great Britain.

 B2C (small shipments to private customers)

-The merchant registers for tax purposes in the United Kingdom.
-In addition, he issues the invoice with UK VAT and pays it to the UK tax authorities.
+The merchant registers for tax purposes in Great Britain.
+In addition, he issues the invoice with GB VAT and pays it to the GB tax authorities.

-Exception: If the sale is made via an online marketplace (e.g., Amazon or eBay), the marketplace operator is responsible for VAT registration and VAT payment in the UK.
+Exception: If the sale is made via an online marketplace (e.g., Amazon or eBay), the marketplace operator is responsible for VAT registration and payment in GB.